 In October 2017, Springer published Matthew Montebello’s AI Injected e-Learning.
-This is a book explores how artificial intelligence (AI) is tranforming elearning in three key ways: crowdsourcing via social networks; user profiling through machine learning techniques; and personal learning portfolios using learning analytics.
-Although the book is primarily intended for education technologists and elearning researchers, the book is introductory enough to be accessible to anyone interested in learning more about AI-based eLearning techniques from machine learning to crowdsourcing to learner profiling.
+This is a book explores how AI is transforming elearning in three key ways: crowdsourcing via social networks; user profiling; and personalized learning.
+Although the book is primarily intended for education technologists and researchers, it is still introductory enough to be accessible to anyone interested in learning more about AI-based eLearning technique such as machine learning.

 The Digital Turn in Higher Education: International Perspectives on Learning and Teaching in a Changing World

 Transactional Distance and Adaptive Learning: Planning for the Future of Higher Education